zurkz/learning/nix.md

 -   Traceroute works by setting the TTL for a packet to 1 and sending it towards the requested destination host and listens for the reply.
 -   When the initiating machine receives a 'time exceeded' response, it examines the packet to find where it came from - this is the machine 1 hop away.
 -   The initiating machine then sends a new packet with a TTL of 2 and uses the response to determine the machine 2 hops away, and so on.

+---
+tips

+CentOS 7 reset root pw
+- restart machine, when grub comes up asking to select kernel, hit e on keyboard.
+- scroll down in the grub config and find the line that starts with "linux16 /vmlinuz-xxxx" and